vtomnet/vtomnet.github.io/glm.md

 title: GLM-4.5
 ---

-(The chat version I think, whatever was running on https://huggingface.co/spaces/zai-org/GLM-4.5-Space on August 1.)

 System prompt: `You are a helpful assistant.`

 User prompt: `what's some good music to listen to while osdev'ing`